 What difference has the sports spending make?

 The school has been highly placed in all competitive events.
 Children have enjoyed access to a wider range of sport and PE.
-In our Ofsted inspection of November 2017 the school was praised for the way in which it uses the Sports Premium.
+A significant number of pupils attended archery, fencing and athletics clubs.

 How will the grant be used in 2021/22?